julioarp/julioarp.github.io/index.md

 # Work in Progress

+“Moving for Welfare: The Effect of ACA Medicaid Expansion on Homelessness”, jointly with Johabed Olvera and Hilary Wegthing

 “Opioid Prescribing Restrictions and Homelessness: Evidence from Hydrocodone Rescheduling”, jointly with Felipe Lozano-Rojas, Johabed G. Olvera and Sumedha Gupta

 “Reelection Incentives, Political Budget Cycles and Fiscal Policy:  Evidence from Mexico’s Local Governments”, jointly with Gustavo Torrens